schuhva/Music-Generation/doc/releases/3.02/Base_01.rst

 3.02 Sync voices
 ================

--  The voices are now syncronized
+-  The voices are now synchronized
 -  Each voice has an own rolling mean window and scale factor
--  Functions which ar no longer part of this development step are **exported to the music\_generation.py file.** The file is found at the **end** of the page.
+-  Functions which are no longer part of this development step are **exported to the music\_generation.py file.** The file is found at the **end** of the page.